 In Figure 3.4 we conclude that with transfers of 1 MiB and upwards, the submission method makes no noticeable difference.
 For smaller transfers the performance varies greatly, with batch operations leading in throughput.
-Reese Kuper et al. observed that 'SWQ observes lower throughput between 1-8 KB [transfer size]' [7, pp. 6].
-We however observe a much higher point of equalization, pointing to additional delays introduced by programming the DSA through Intel DML.
+This finding is aligned with the observation that 'SWQ observes lower throughput between 1-8 KB [transfer size]' [6, p.
+6 and 7] for normal submission method.

 Another limitation may be observed in this result, namely the inherent throughput limit per DSA chip of close to 30 GiB/s.
-This is apparently caused by I/O fabric limitations [7, p.
+This is apparently caused by I/O fabric limitations [6, p.
 5].